 Sign up for paperless billing.

-Some Companies Such as if you work the Government – You can apply for special rates through your carrier, One of my friends pays like $40 per month for her phone with unlimited everything when she owns her phone outright.
+Some Companies, Such as if you work in the Government – Can apply for special rates through your carrier.
+One of my friends pays like $40 per month for her phone with unlimited everything when she owns her phone outright.
 Pretty Sweet Deal if you ask me.
-But if you have any Perks at your job look through them ( You might have to switch carriers)
+But if you have any Perks at your job, look through them ( You might have to switch carriers)

 Side Hustles and Home Businesses.